Conservative Campaign Headquarters: 1958–2004: 32 Smith Square

+2004–2007: 25 Victoria Street

+Party co-chairman Liam Fox announced in April 2004 that the CCO would move to 25 Victoria Street following the 2004 United Kingdom local elections in June for "modern, purpose-built accommodation and a superb working environment for staff to campaign and win forthcoming elections at a local, national and European levels."
+The move was initially planned to take place before the elections, but negotiations on the lease took longer than expected.
+The offices were notably positioned above a Starbucks coffee shop, and reportedly included a "war room" for the upcoming 2005 general election.
+The building subsequently became known as Conservative Campaign Headquarters (CCHQ).

+2007–2014: Millbank Tower

 On 6 March 2007, CCHQ moved again, this time to 30 Millbank, part of the property portfolio of David and Simon Reuben.

+2014–present: 4 Matthew Parker Street

 On 10 February 2014, CCHQ moved to its current location at 4 Matthew Parker Street.
 They rent the ground and basement floors of the commercial property.

 Establishment

 The establishment of Conservative Central Office dates back to 1871, with the creation of professional support for the Party by Sir John Gorst.
 Following election defeats in 1906 and 1910, in 1911 the post of Party Chairman was created to oversee the work of the Central Office.

 Incidents and controversies

 On 10 November 2010, 30 Millbank was attacked by student protesters as part of a demonstration against rises in tuition fees.

 On 19 November 2014, demonstrators taking part in a free education demonstration in central London clashed with police outside 4 Matthew Parker Street, where the Conservative Campaign Headquarters relocated in February 2014.

 In June 2017, following the 2017 general election, CCHQ was blamed for the worse-than-expected result, with a number of new appointments, such as new Conservative Director of Communications, Carrie Symonds.
 Ms. Symonds claimed that there was "lots to do" in her new role.